New Forest Reptile Centre

 Getting to the New Forest Reptile Centre

 The New Forest Reptile Centre is 2 miles west of Lyndhurst on the A35 (Christchurch) road.
-There is a gravel lay-by opposite the entrance at Holidays Hill, but it's a better idea to drive up the track to the centre.
-There's no admission charge, but standard 'Pay and Display' car park charges do apply.
+There is a small gravel lay-by opposite the entrance at Holidays Hill, but it's a better idea to drive up the track to the centre and park in one of the two car parks.

 GPS / SatNav information: